seedler1/cs272-custom-env/README.md

 ## Starting State [if applicable]
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
+At the start, each player will be dealt two cards and five cards will be dealt on the table.
+Also, each player will start with a stack of $100.

 ## Episode End [if applicable]
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
+The episode will end in one of several scenarios: the agent folds, if the agent raises and the villain folds, and if the agent raises, the villain raises, and they go to showdown.

 ## Results